perkeep/perkeep/doc/server-config.md

     localhost auth
   * `userpass:alice:secret:vivify=othersecret`: Alice has password "secret",
-    but her Android phone can use password "othersecret" to do a minimal set of operations (upload new things, but not access anything)r
+    but her Android phone can use password "othersecret" to do a minimal set of operations (upload new things, but not access anything).

 * `baseURL`: Optional.
 If non-empty, this is the root of your URL prefix for your Camlistore server.
 Useful for when running behind a reverse proxy.